TanishqDsharma/SovrynNode-on-Akash/README.md

     }],
 }
 ```
+   6) <Note:This is an optional step:>
-   6) <b>To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file:</b>   /secrets/telegram.js
+      <b>To receive notifications on telegram about new transactions and errors create a telegram bot-token-id and write in in a file:</b>   /secrets/telegram.js
       * Write this in your telegram.js file if you want to receive notifications on telegram and make sure you do provide the telegram-bot-token id which you can get by creating a bot in your telegram account

       ```